Activities and Events

 Contact: Sonja Merchant-Jones

-The Housing, Sanitation, and Code Enforcement Committee works with neighborhood residents, property owners, and City departments to correct health, sanitation, safety and other code violations.
+The Housing and Land Use Committee works with neighborhood residents, property owners, and City departments to correct health, sanitation, safety and other code violations.
 The committee addresses nuisances related to property upkeep and works to maintain high community standards.

-The Land Use and Architectural Review Committee works with property owners and City departments to address how properties in the neighborhood are used.
+The Housing and Land Use Committee also works with property owners and City departments to address how properties in the neighborhood are used.
 The committee reviews proposals to change the use of a property in accordance with the City’s zoning code.
-The Land Use and Architectural Review Committee also works with property owners and the City to review proposed changes to historic properties within the Better Waverly Historic District.
+The Land Use and Architectural Review Committee reviews proposed changes to historic properties within the Better Waverly Historic District in coordination with the City.

 Contact: Phil LaCombe